eemilhaa/ot-harjoitustyo/documentation/architecture.md

 - When the user clicks the button the function gets executed
 - Any function can be assigned: for example starting a new game, giving an exit call or providing a dict key to navigate to a new menu window are all implemented as on_click functions

+Much like the Level class, the Button class is a way to generate buttons, not represent a single button.
+This is done again with the goal

 #### Menu
 The most important functionality of a menu is to host buttons.
-In addition to a list of buttons, the Menu class also takes text that gets displayed when the user views the menu
+In addition to a list of buttons, the Menu class also takes text that gets displayed when the user views the menu.

+In theory a menu can host any number of buttons.
+Of course, this wouldn't be practical with limited screen space

 #### MenuLoop
 A MenuLoop takes a dict of menus and a database.
 The loop checks for clicks on the buttons of the menus, handles navigation between menus, updates the menus and queries the database to display its contents when needed.